Macular hypoplasia

 Frequency: Occurs in nearly all cases.

-Impact on visual prognosis: The most significant factor for reduced visual acuity.
-Presents with absence of the foveal pit and abnormal macular vascular pattern.
+Impact on visual prognosis: The most significant factor for vision loss.
+Presents with absence of the foveal pit and abnormal macular vascularity.

-Congenital aniridia is a rare disease with complete or partial absence of the iris.
-The prevalence is 1 in 64,000 to 96,000 people, and it was classified as a designated intractable disease in Japan in 20171).
+Congenital aniridia is a rare disease characterized by complete or partial absence of the iris.
+Its prevalence is 1 in 64,000 to 96,000 people, and it was classified as a designated intractable disease in Japan in 20171).

-The cause is loss-of-function mutations in the PAX6 gene on chromosome 11p13.
+The cause is a loss-of-function mutation in the PAX6 gene on chromosome 11p13.
 PAX6 is a master control gene for eye development, and haploinsufficiency leads to the disease.
-Biallelic abnormalities are lethal in utero1).
-Inheritance is autosomal dominant in two-thirds of cases, and sporadic in one-third.
+Biallelic abnormalities are embryonically lethal1).
+Inheritance is autosomal dominant in two-thirds of cases, and sporadic in the remaining one-third.
 60–90% are bilateral, with a slight male predominance.

-Glaucoma is considered an acquired complication of aniridia, occurring in 50–75% due to angle dysgenesis1).
-Onset in infancy is rare; it progressively develops after adolescence.
-The Japanese Glaucoma Guidelines (5th edition) classify it as “3-iii Aniridia” under secondary childhood glaucoma.
-Management follows the treatment principles of primary congenital glaucoma (PCG), but angle dysgenesis specific to aniridia requires special consideration in treatment strategy.
+Glaucoma is considered an acquired complication of aniridia, occurring in 50–75% of cases due to angle dysgenesis1).
+Onset in infancy is rare, and it progressively develops after adolescence.
+Glaucoma associated with aniridia is classified as a secondary type of childhood glaucoma.
+Management follows treatment principles for primary congenital glaucoma (PCG), but the unique angle dysgenesis in aniridia requires special considerations in treatment strategy.

-Aniridia is a pan-ocular disease accompanied by various ocular and systemic complications in addition to glaucoma, and frequently includes macular hypoplasia, aniridia-associated keratopathy (AAK), cataract, and nystagmus.
-In sporadic cases, deletion of the WT1 gene adjacent to the PAX6 gene can cause WAGR syndrome, requiring attention for Wilms tumor (nephroblastoma).
+Aniridia is a pan-ocular disease accompanied by various ocular and systemic complications besides glaucoma, with high rates of macular hypoplasia, aniridia-associated keratopathy (AAK), cataracts, and nystagmus.
+Sporadic cases may present with WAGR syndrome due to deletion of the WT1 gene adjacent to the PAX6 gene, requiring attention to the complication of Wilms tumor (nephroblastoma).

 Glaucoma occurs in 50–75% of cases, but not all patients develop it.
 Onset in infancy is rare, and progressive intraocular pressure elevation often becomes apparent after adolescence, so lifelong regular intraocular pressure monitoring is important.

-The main complaint in aniridia is often horizontal nystagmus observed from early infancy due to associated macular hypoplasia.
-Because the iris is absent, the amount of light entering the eye cannot be regulated, causing severe photophobia (glare).
+The main complaint in aniridia is often horizontal nystagmus, which appears early after birth due to associated macular hypoplasia.
+Because the iris is missing, the amount of light entering the eye cannot be regulated, leading to severe photophobia (glare).
 Poor fixation is also observed, and the condition is often detected relatively early in life.

 Symptoms related to glaucoma are as follows:

-Slit-lamp microscopy reveals varying degrees of iris dysplasia, from partial iris atrophy to complete iris absence1).
-In cases of severe absence, the lens equator and Zinn’s zonules may be visible.
+Slit-lamp examination reveals varying degrees of iris dysplasia, from partial iris atrophy to complete iris absence1).
+In cases of severe absence, the lens equator and zonules of Zinn may be visible.

 Glaucoma-related findings: